 After much debate, the Military Governor of Hawaii, Delos C. Emmons, issued the order to recall all US currency.
 The government reprinted US currency to make it very easy to identify.
 The military truly believed that Japan would overrun Hawaii and use these islands as a staging ground for an invasion of the West Coast.

 The typical Silver Certificate has serial numbers and a Treasury Seal printed in dark blue ink.
-But to make these new Hawaii notes easy to identify, the serial numbers and Treasury Seal were printed in brown ink, and the word “HAWAII” was boldly printed on each side of the bill.
+However, to make these new Hawaii notes easy to identify, the serial numbers and Treasury Seal were printed in brown ink, and the word “HAWAII” was boldly printed on each side of the bill.